machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-a-m-camera-and-two-bins.rst

 Build a showcase demo with a M-camera and two bins
 ==================================================

-This article will guide you in setting up a simple showcase demo with Pickit and a UR that you can show at trade fairs.
+This article will guide you in setting up a simple showcase demo with Pickit and a UR robot.
 For this demo a Pickit M camera is used to detect bottles in a bin.
 The parts are picked from the bin with a UR5 robot and a vacuum cup.
 A video of the end result can be seen below.

 .. raw:: html

-  <iframe src="https://drive.google.com/file/d/1vNjDmVY_XQT_40sZ2ACFpNRChnClE7rb/preview" frameborder="0" allowfullscreen width="640" height="480"> </iframe>
+  <iframe src="https://drive.google.com/file/d/1E4oO89VM-VIaAffyaiCnZt0mBtuPVEGJ/preview" frameborder="0" allowfullscreen width="640" height="480"> </iframe>
   <br>

 .. contents::